Goa: Tourism

 Indian and foreign tourists at beaches in Goa.
-Ships can be seen in the background in the top image, while hills can be seen in the background in the center image and Bogmalo beach near Goa airport in the bottom image.
+Ships can be seen in the background in the top image, while hills can be seen in the background in the centre image and Bogmalo beach near Goa airport in the bottom image.

 Tourism is generally focused on the coastal areas of Goa, with lower tourist activity inland.
 In 2010, there were more than 2 million tourists reported to have visited Goa, about 1.2 million of whom were from abroad.
 As of 2013, Goa was a destination of choice for Indian and foreign tourists, particularly Britons who wanted to vacation outside their countries.
 The state was hopeful that changes could be made which would attract a more upscale demographic.

 Goa stands 6th in the Top 10 Nightlife cities in the world in National Geographic Travel.
 One of the biggest tourist attractions in Goa is water sports.
 Beaches like Baga and Calangute offer jet-skiing, parasailing, banana boat rides, water scooter rides, and more.
 Patnem beach in Palolem stood third in CNN Travel's Top 20 Beaches in Asia.

 Over 450 years of Portuguese rule and the influence of the Portuguese culture presents to visitors to Goa a cultural environment that is not found elsewhere in India.
 Goa is often described as a fusion between Eastern and Western culture with Portuguese culture having a dominant position in the state be it in its architectural, cultural or social settings.
 The state of Goa is famous for its excellent beaches, churches, and temples.

 Historic sites and neighbourhoods

 Goa has one World Heritage Site: the Bom Jesus Basilica with churches and convents of Old Goa.
-The basilica holds the mortal remains of Francis Xavier, regarded by many Catholics as the patron saint of Goa (the patron of the Archdiocese of Goa is actually Saint Joseph Vaz).
+The basilica holds the mortal remains of Saint Francis Xavier, regarded by many Catholics as the patron saint of Goa (the patron of the Archdiocese of Goa is actually Saint Joseph Vaz).
 These are both Portuguese-era monuments and reflect a strong European character.
-The relics are taken down for veneration and for public viewing, per the prerogative of the Church in Goa, not every ten or twelve years as popularly thought and propagated.
-The last exposition was held in 2014.
+The relics are taken down for veneration and for public viewing (exposition), per the prerogative of the Church in Goa.
+The first exposition was held in 1782 nearly 230 years after the death of St. Francis Xavier.
+The second exposition was held 77 years after the first exposition.
+After the Indian annexation of Goa, the expositions were held every 10 years between December and January.
+The last exposition was held in 2024.